Dana Alikhani & Tatiana Casiraghi

 THE MEANING OF MUZUNGU

-Muzungu Sisters is Dana Alikhani and Tatiana Casiraghi, friends since 2002 and business partners since 2011.
-The word Muzungu is originally Swahili, meaning 'wanderer' or 'traveler.'
-Early European travelers were often referred to in this manner throughout eastern and central Africa.
+The word Muzungu is originally Swahili, meaning 'wanderer' or 'traveller.'
+Early European travellers were often referred to in this manner throughout eastern and central Africa.
 'Muzungu' is now a term used in everyday African parlance to refer to foreigners, or white people.

-Muzungu Sisters guarantees responsible sourcing practices and do their utmost to ensure that all our suppliers are treated in accordance with internationally recognized standards of human rights.
+Muzungu Sisters strives to uphold cultural respect and social responsibility, abiding by the principle of leaving behind no 'human footprint'.
+"We guarantee responsible sourcing practices and do our utmost to ensure that all our suppliers are treated in accordance with internationally recognised standards of human rights'.

 Their producers are varied: some are individuals who are taught their craft as a means of empowerment or income; other represent entire families of artisans who have inherited their skills from previous generations.
 'In any case, many of our items represent the sole means of revenue for the artisans and others in their communities.'
 By exposing their products to an international audience and new markets, Muzungu Sisters is able to guarantee that the artisans sustain their personal and communal livelihoods in a manner that respects their own cultural practices.
 While all our producers may not have fair-trade certification, Muzungu SIsters' close ties with the craftsmen allow them to ensure that fair labour practices are sustained throughout the supply chain.
 All of the artisans they work with are directly paid a living wage for the goods they produce for them.